 Individualized Care Strategies

-Easy-to-obtain clinical variables can be used to determine the severity of COPD exacerbations and direct its management.
-Importantly, the patient’s past medical history must be considered in the differential as a potential cause requiring concomitant treatment.1
+Easy-to-obtain clinical variables can be used to determine the severity of chronic obstructive pulmonary disorder (COPD) exacerbations and guide its management.
+Importantly, the patient’s past medical history must be considered in the differential diagnosis as a potential cause requiring concomitant treatment.1

 The COPD action plan includes information for daily assessment of COPD symptoms and actions for each level of symptom severity.
 This plan should be completed with the patient, as well as discussed and updated as needed at each visit.
 The American Lung Association COPD action plan can be accessed in both English and Spanish.2